purduesigbots/pros-docs/v5/getting-started/macos.rst

 1. If you do not already have Homebrew installed, install it by following the instructions on `their site <https://brew.sh>`_.
 This will take a while, and may prompt you to follow some additional instructions.
 2. Once you have Homebrew installed, run :code:`brew tap purduesigbots/pros` to register the PROS Homebrew repository with Homebrew.
 3. Run :code:`brew cask install gcc-arm-embedded pros-editor` to install the toolchain and the PROS Editor.
 This may also take a while.
 4. (Optional) If you are planning to use the Vision Sensor, you will likely need to also install the VEX Vision Utility to set up signatures.
-Run :code:`brew install vcs-vision` to do this.
+Run :code:`brew cask install vcs-vision` to do this.
 Once installed, you'll be able to run the program by looking for "VCS vision" in searchlight.
 5. That's it!
 You can now start using PROS 3.

 .. note:: If you do not want to use the PROS Editor, and instead intend to use only the PROS CLI, substitute the command in step 3 with the following: :code:`brew cask install gcc-arm-embedded && brew install pros-cli`.